zumasys/docs/site/jbase/jshell/README.md

 The shell operates in two distinct modes, command mode and operating mode.
 Operating mode is the usual mode and is used to issue all commands to the system.
 Command mode is used to issue commands to jsh itself.

-At the jShell prompt, the / command introduces a search string to jsh.
+At the jshell prompt, the / command introduces a search string to jsh.
 The search string is compared against every command in your command history and if a match is found, the command is recalled as the current command, just as if you had typed it in again.
 Command mode is normally entered by hitting the escape key on your keyboard.

 If you include the **$%m** sequence when you configure the prompt, the prompt will change to indicate whether or not you are in the shell command mode.
 For example, if the prompt has otherwise been left in its default state, the following sequence will locate the last **cd** command in your command history.
 Note the appearance of the **(Cmd)** string as part of the prompt on the middle line: